JaydeepUniverse/petclinic-1/README.md

      - Description: description
  - Jenkins > new job > multibranch type > git > url, credentials > save
  - This job will automatically fetch all branch names from git and create separate jobs for each branch wise

  ## Spinnaker: Create CD pipeline
  - Before creating spinnaker pipeline, first create kubernetes secret to pull the image from private docker registry
-   - Create under same namespace same as other resources created
+   - Create under same namespace same as other resources created and **name the secret as artifactoryCred**
    - Refer https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/
  - Spinnaker > applications > create new application
  - Spinnaker > projects > create new project